ggerganov/whisper.cpp/README.md

 - Sample real-time audio transcription from the microphone is demonstrated in [stream.cpp](stream.cpp)

 The tensor operators are optimized heavily for Apple silicon CPUs.
-Depending on the computation size, Arm Neon SIMD instrisics or CBLAS Accelerate framwork routines are used.
-The latter are especially effective for bigger sizes since the framwork utilizes the special-purpose AMX coprocessor available in modern Apple products.
+Depending on the computation size, Arm Neon SIMD instrisics or CBLAS Accelerate framework routines are used.
+The latter are especially effective for bigger sizes since the Accelerate framework utilizes the special-purpose AMX coprocessor available in modern Apple products.

 ## Limitations